 There are three main reasons why maintaining the right tyre pressure is important.
-The first is safety.
+The first and most important factor is safety.
 Tyres that are under inflated can overheat; and over inflated tyres can lead to poor vehicle handling on the road.

 The second reason is economy.
-Over or under inflated tyres suffer more damage than those with the correct pressure and need to be replaced more regularly.
-Vehicles with under-inflated tyres have increased rolling resistance that require more fuel to maintain the same speed.
+Over or under inflated tyres have a decreased contact patch with the road and suffer from uneven tread wear as a result.
+Your tyre tread will wear more quickly due to the smaller contact patch, therefore, your tyres will need to be replaced more regularly.
+Vehicles with under-inflated tyres also have increased rolling resistance which means more fuel is required to maintain the same speed.

 The third reason for maintaining the correct tyre pressure is the environment.
 Correct tyre pressures help to maintain optimum fuel efficiency.
-This can equate to lower Co2 emissions coming from your vehicle than those with incorrect tyre pressures and that has to be good for the environment.
+This can equate to lower CO2 emissions coming from your vehicle than those with incorrect tyre pressures thus reducing the environmental impact of your car.

 Cuts, lumps and bumps are often caused by an impact between the tyre and a kerb, pothole or object in the road.
 If your tyre has any of these symptoms then you must have the tyre checked as quickly as possible by a tyre specialist, as this sort of damage can result in sudden tyre failure.